|

 Tragedy in Chicago" is the true story of the life and

-death of this beloved retailer told in gritty detail by his elder
+death of this beloved retailer told in gritty detail by his eldest

 daughter.
-It's also the story of two children of immigrants,
+But it's also the story of two children of immigrants,

-their American dream, and their richly diverse neighborhood in
+their American dream, and their richly diverse neighborhood each

 Enhanced by her own recollections of working in her